developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***From Local File*** is chosen, the license is activated from a license file stored in the device file system and the additional Managed Configurations **Zebra Licensing Configuration - License Action Activate License Method From Local File Path and Name** and **Zebra Licensing Configuration - License Action Activate License Method From Local File Source Server Class** MUST be specified to identify the license file and the class of Server from which the license file was acquired.

-### Zebra Licensing Configuration - License Action Activate License Method From Server AID Value
+### License Action Activate License Method From Server AID Value

 This Managed Configuration allows an Administrator using an EMM to provide the Activation Identifier (AID) the identifies a Zebra-issued license to be activated on a Zebra Android device and should be specified only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action**.

-### Zebra Licensing Configuration - License Action Activate License Method From Server Standard Class
+### License Action Activate License Method From Server Standard Class

 This Managed Configuration allows an Administrator using an EMM to provide the Class of Standard Server through which a Zebra-issued license is activated on a Zebra Android device and should be specified only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Standard*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.